 Recent research suggests that calcium supplements may, in fact, cause some health problems.
 However, the evidence is mixed.

-However, a randomized controlled study that gave 672 men either a calcium supplement or placebo every day for four years showed that participants did not have an increased risk of prostate cancer.
+However, an older randomized controlled study that gave 672 men either a calcium supplement or placebo every day for 4 years showed that participants did not have an increased risk of prostate cancer.

-One study gave more than 36,000 postmenopausal women either a daily supplement containing 1,000 mg of calcium and 400 IU of vitamin D or a placebo pill.
+One study looking at hip health gave more than 36,000 postmenopausal women either a daily supplement containing 1,000 mg of calcium and 400 IU of vitamin D or a placebo pill.

 Furthermore, while supplement users in the study experienced an overall increase in hip bone density, they didn’t have a lower risk of hip fractures.

-Consuming more than 2,000 mg of calcium a day from your diet or supplements is also linked to an increased risk of kidney stones, according to the Institute of Medicine (2).
+Consuming more than 2,000 mg of calcium per day from your diet or supplements is also linked to an increased risk of kidney stones, according to the Institute of Medicine (

-It can be caused by several things, including dehydration, thyroid conditions and taking high levels of calcium supplements.
+It can be caused by several things, including:

 Excessive vitamin D supplements may also lead to hypercalcemia by encouraging your body to absorb more calcium from your diet.